DARSakthi/DARSakthi.github.io/other.markdown

   [7] Academia: Waiting for Heideggers.
 Timothy Burke.
 From <a href="https://timothyburke.substack.com/p/academia-waiting-for-heideggers">Eight by Seven</a>.
   [8] Doing the Work.
 Ambika Kamath.
 From <a href="https://ambikamath.com/2020/02/23/doing-the-work/">ambikamath.com</a>.
   [9] Maths to Award the Fields Medal, its Nobel Prize Equivalent, but is There a Numbers Problem?
 Daniel Keane.
 From <a href="https://www.abc.net.au/news/2022-06-28/fields-medal-female-inclusion-a-challenge-in-maths-award/101161564">ABC News (Australia)</a>.
+  [10]   [14] Todos Cuentan: Cultivating Diversity in Combinatorics.
+Federico Ardila-Mantilla. <a href="https://www.ams.org/publications/journals/notices/201610/rnoti-p1164.pdf">Notices of the American Mathematical Society</a>.
-  [10] The Lie of “It’s Just Math.”
+  [11] The Lie of “It’s Just Math.”
 Jade Master.
 From <a href="https://jadeedenstarmaster.wordpress.com/2020/12/11/the-lie-of-its-just-math/">Cat Blog</a>.
-  [11] Doing Math in Jest.
+  [12] Doing Math in Jest.
 Gizem Karaali.
 From <a href="https://arxiv.org/abs/1812.09601">arXiv:1812.09601</a>.
-  [12] Mathematics Beyond Secrecy and Surveillance.
+  [13] Mathematics Beyond Secrecy and Surveillance.
 Just Mathematics Collective.
 From <a href="https://www.justmathematicscollective.net/nsa_statement.html">justmathematicscollective.net</a>.
 See also references therein.
-  [13] The Responsibility of the Scientist Today.
+  [14] The Responsibility of the Scientist Today.
 Alexandre Grothendieck. <a href="http://matematicas.unex.es/~navarro/res/scientist.pdf">Translation here</a>.
 </span>

 &nbsp;